AuricFox/web_scraper/README.md

 The Scrapy settings allows you to customize the behaviour of all Scrapy components, including the core, extensions, pipelines and spiders themselves.

+## Checking Website's Crawling Protocols

+To check a website's crawling protocols or guidelines, look for a file called "robots.txt" on the website's domain.
+The "robots.txt" file is a standardized way for websites to communicate their crawling guidelines to web crawlers, including search engine bots.

+Here's how you can check a website's "robots.txt" file:

+1. Open a web browser and go to the website's domain.

+2. Append "/robots.txt" to the end of the domain URL and press Enter.
+For example, if the website is "example.com", the URL to check the "robots.txt" file would be "example.com/robots.txt".

+3. The web browser will display the contents of the "robots.txt" file if it exists and is accessible.

+4. The "robots.txt" file may contain specific directives that instruct web crawlers on which parts of the website they are allowed to access and crawl.
+It may include rules such as disallowing access to certain directories or specifying user-agent specific instructions.

+By examining the "robots.txt" file, you can gain insights into the website's crawling policies and guidelines.

 ## Helpful Links

 [Scrapy Documentation](https://docs.scrapy.org/en/latest/index.html)